feature-sliced/steiger/.changeset/shaky-ants-brush.md

 '@feature-sliced/steiger-plugin': minor
 ---

-extend segments-by-purpose rule to include more genric names
+extend segments-by-purpose rule to forbid more essence-based and framework-specific segment names